Nesjavellir Geothermal Power Station

 The Nesjavellir Geothermal Power Station (Nesjavallavirkjun, [ˈnɛːsjaˌvatlaˌvɪr̥cʏn]) is the second-largest geothermal power station in Iceland.
 The facility is located 177 m above sea level in the southwestern part of the country, near Þingvellir National Park and the Hengill mountain range, about 30 km east of central Reykjavík.
 The power station is owned and operated by ON Power.

 Plans for utilizing the Nesjavellir [ˈnɛːsjaˌvɛtlɪr̥] area for geothermal power and water heating began in 1947, when boreholes were drilled to evaluate the area's potential for power generation.
 Research continued from 1965 to 1986.
 In 1987, construction of the plant began, and the cornerstone was laid in May 1990.
-The station produces approximately 120 MW of electrical power; it also delivers around 1100 L of hot water 82-85 C per second - with a heating capacity of 150 MWt, serving the space heating and hot water needs of the Capital Region.
+The station produces approximately 120 MW of electrical power; it also delivers around 1100 L of hot water 82-85 C per second - with a heating capacity of 300 MWt, serving around half of the space heating and hot water needs of the Capital Region, the rest provided by lower temperature fields and the Hellisheiði Geothermal CHP plant.